miltonian/principles/README.md

 This script will:

 - **Process Your Goal or Problem Statement**: Understand your specific objective.
-- **First Principles Breakdown**: Decompose your goal into its most fundamental components.
+- **First Principles Breakdown**: Decompose your goal into its most fundamental components using the `TaskDecompositionAgent`.
-  - **Fundamental Components**: In this example, components might include time management, task prioritization, and energy level assessment.
+- **Generate Specialized Agents**: Use the `AgentDesignAgent` to create agents designed to address each fundamental component.
-- **Generate Specialized Agents**: Create agents designed to address each fundamental component.
+- **Define Agent Interactions**: The `CommunicationIntegrationAgent` sets up how agents will interact.
 - **Create a Package**: Generate a new package containing the agents and configurations.

 ### Running the Agents